EdwinWenink/archive_fever/content/posts/42-Vim_Notetaking.md

 nnoremap <leader>nn :Ngrep
 ```

-So if we press `\n` in Vim, we can immediately type our search term and get all matches in our note directory.
+So if we press `\nn` in Vim, we can immediately type our search term and get all matches in our note directory.

 The results of the search populate what is called the `quickfix` list in Vim.
 This is a list you can access from any context within Vim (as opposed to the `locallist` which is bound to the context of the current file).